 Rice or oatmeal baby cereal isn’t the universal staple of a baby’s first solid food that it once was, but it’s still many children’s first exposure to the wide world of food beyond breast milk or formula.
 This makes sense – it’s bland enough not to offend Baby’s somewhat-less-than-sophisticated palate, and it generally comes fortified with iron, which can be especially important for breastfed babies as they get older, as breast milk isn’t fortified with iron the way formula is.
-The problem with rice cereal’s inoffensive, bland taste, though, is that it doesn’t prepare her for the variety of flavors that will be in her life as she grows up.
-And aside from the iron fortification, it doesn’t provide any real nutritional value, which becomes increasingly important as Baby starts to get more of her nutrients from solids, and less from breast milk or formula.
+The problem with rice cereal’s inoffensive, bland taste, though, is that it doesn’t prepare him for the variety of flavors that will be in his life as he grows up.
+And aside from the iron fortification, it doesn’t provide any real nutritional value, which becomes increasingly important as Baby starts to get more of his nutrients from solids, and less from breast milk or formula.

 Cereal with mashed vegetables

 Alright, so it sounds like a bit of a cheat, but one really good way to get Baby to move past the rice cereal is to combine the rice cereal with something else.
 The familiar flavor and texture will help ease him into trying something new, and by using mashed vegetables, like sweet potato, or boiled and mashed carrots or peas, you can wait to introduce sweeter beginning foods like fruits or sweet potatoes until he is already used to vegetables, so he will be less likely to object to eating his greens later.

 Canned, cut up, or steamed and mashed fruit